pyiron/pyiron/docs/source/installation_quickstart.rst

 `/scratch/pawsey0380/cxc562/mambaforge/bin/python`
 And you can replace the `bin/…` bit onwards with `envs/YOURENVNAME/share/pyiron`

-9. Now enter the pyiron resources folder:
+9. Now enter the `pyiron_resources` folder and make the `queues` folder:
 .. code-block:: bash
     cd /home/abc123/pyiron_resources
+    mkdir queues

 Configure the queue on your supercomputer.
-Edit/create a queue.yaml file in the folder, with contents of:
+Edit/create a queue.yaml file in the `queues` folder, with contents of:
 .. code-block:: bash
     queue_type: SLURM
     queue_primary: work
     queues:
     work: {cores_max: 128, cores_min: 1, run_time_max: 1440, script: work.sh}
+    express: {cores_max: 128, cores_min: 1, run_time_max: 1440, script: express.sh}

 Change `cores_max/cores_max/run_time_max` into something fitting your HPC queue.
 In the above example, the jobs submitted using pyiron are limited to somewhere between 1-128 cores, and a run time of 1440 minutes (1 day).
 You can usually find this information about how many resources are allowed usually on the information pages of your cluster.
 E.g. https://opus.nci.org.au/display/Help/Queue+Limits.

 The queue_primary string ("work" in the above script) is the name of the queue.
 Replace all instances of work, if you would like to use something else as the queue_name.
+To add more queues, simply add more entries like the `express` entry and configure the queueing script template `express.sh` accordingly.
 11. Create the `work.sh` file in the same `queues` directory:
 .. code-block:: bash
     #!/bin/bash